pulumi/infrastructure-as-code-workshop/labs/aws/in-person/typescript/lab-02/README.md

 ## Step 3 &mdash;  Create the SecurityGroup in the VPC that we made.

-Add the code block below the vpc outputs.
+Add the following code block below the vpc outputs in the `index.ts`.

 ```typescript
 const mysecuritygroup = new aws.ec2.SecurityGroup(`${name}-securitygroup`, {